The American Healthcare System and Your Bankruptcy

 What do you really know about Mexican healthcare?

 In spite of my good health, I lived in fear in the U.S.

 Like distant hoof beats thundering on the horizon, I would hear that perfectly healthy friends my age in Denver were paying over $600 a month for health insurance.
 One friend, who broke her elbow, is paying off $8,000 in related costs in addition to the $600 a month premium.
 Then there are those deductibles before the insurers will pay a dime, often at $5,000 a year.

 In spite of the coverage, how many of us have any confidence that their insurer would cover the cost of one of those $100,000 a year cancer drugs if we needed it one day?

 Sooner or later, we all get sick.
-Unless you have several million put away or are one of the disappearing breed of people whose health care is covered as part of a pension plan, whether or not health care expenditures will leave you destitute in your old age has become largely a crap-shoot.
+Unless you have a million put away or are one of the disappearing breed of people whose health care is covered as part of a pension plan, whether or not health care expenditures will leave you destitute in your old age has become largely a crap-shoot.